Ramya (actress): Film career

 Ramya made her feature film debut with Puneeth Rajkumar's 2003 Kannada film Abhi.
-She made her first appearance in the Tamil film industry with the stage name Ramya, with the 2004 film Kuththu.
+She made her first appearance in the Tamil film industry with the stage name Ramya, with the 2004 film Kuthu opposite Silambarasan.
 The film had a successful run at the box office, as did her next Tamil film, Giri.
-Her debut film, however, gave her the name 'Kuthu' Ramya, by which she was then popularly known in Tamil Nadu, she had major box-office success with three Kannada films – Aakash, Gowramma and Amrithadhare – garnering critical acclaim for her performances and establishing her as a leading actress.
+Her debut film, however, gave her the name 'Kuthu' Ramya, by which she was then popularly known in Tamil Nadu.
+She had major box-office success with three Kannada films – Aakash, Gowramma and Amrithadhare – garnering critical acclaim for her performances and establishing her as a leading actress in the film industry.

 In 2006, she starred in Julie, a remake of the 1975 Hindi-language film, but it failed to attract audiences.
-After her following release, Datta, her next Kannada release, Jothe Jotheyali, was a successful venture in spite of unfavorable reviews by critics.
-Her final 2006 release, Tananam Tananam, an average performer that released to mixed reviews, gained Ramya her first Filmfare Award for Best Actress.
+After her following release, Dattha, her next Kannada release, Jothe Jotheyali, which performed well at the box office despite receiving mixed reviews from critics.
+Her final 2006 release, Tananam Tananam, received an average response commercially and mixed critical reviews, but earned her first Filmfare Award for Best Actress.
 She had described her role in the film as "little complex" and "challenging".

 In 2007, Ramya starred in three feature films; the first of these, Arasu, was a huge hit.
-She then appeared as a sex worker in a film made to create awareness about AIDS as part of Mira Nair's AIDS Jaago project.
-Her last 2007 film was Polladhavan, released during Deepavali; it was considered a commercial success and her breakthrough in Tamil.
-Rajinikanth was all praises for the entire crew of Polladhavan.
+She then portrayed a sex worker in a short film made to create awareness about HIV/AIDS as part of Mira Nair, Farhan Akhtar, Vishal Bhardwaj and Santosh Sivan's 'AIDS Jaago project, which was screened at several international film festival.
+Her last 2007 film was the Tamil film Polladhavan opposite Dhanush, which was released during Deepavali; it was a commercially successful and her breakthrough in Tamil.
+Actor Rajinikanth was all praises for the entire crew of Polladhavan.

-Her first 2008 release, the Kannada film Mussanjemaatu, was a big hit, and gained her a nomination for a Best Actress Award at the 56th Filmfare Awards South.
-She followed this with the Tamil film Thoondil.
-Ramya later stated that she regretted accepting the film.
+Her first 2008 release, the Kannada film Mussanjemaatu, opposite Sudeep was a big hit, and gained her a nomination for a Best Actress Award at the 56th Filmfare Awards South.
+She followed this with the Tamil film Thoondil, a project she later stated she regretted accepting.
 Later that year, she starred in the films Bombaat and Anthu Inthu Preethi Banthu, the former performing well at the box office.
-Her final release in 2008 was Gautham Vasudev Menon's Vaaranam Aayiram, which also won that year's National Award for the best feature film in Tamil.
+Her final release in 2008 was Gautham Vasudev Menon's Vaaranam Aayiram, opposite Suriya which won that year's National Film Award for the best feature film in Tamil.
 She was credited as Divya in Vaaranam Aayiram.
 She dubbed her own voice for this film, which became a critical and commercial success.
-She did not have any releases in 2009, since both her films, Bhimoos Bang Bang Kids and Jothegaara, were delayed due to financial problems.
+She did not have any releases in 2009, as both her films, Bhimoos Bang Bang Kids and Jothegaara, were delayed due to financial issues.